Empagliflozin/metformin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how empagliflozin/metformin works.
 Tell your doctor about all other medicines that you are using, including the following:

-- Acetazolamide, amiloride, cimetidine, dichlorphenamide, digoxin, dolutegravir, morphine, procainamide, quinidine, quinine, ranitidine, ranolazine, topiramate, triamterene, trimethoprim, vancomycin, vandetanib, zonisamide
+- Acetazolamide, amiloride, cimetidine, dichlorphenamide, digoxin, dolutegravir, isoniazid, morphine, nicotinic acid, procainamide, quinidine, quinine, ranitidine, ranolazine, topiramate, triamterene, trimethoprim, vancomycin, vandetanib, zonisamide

 - Blood pressure medicine